jamesawo/schoolbox/README.md

 ## Motivation
 Schoolbox arose from a simple thought: how can technology be harnessed to help local education?
-As a software engineer, my focus has been on crafting solutions that empower small/medium size businesses within my community.
+As a software engineer, my focus has been on crafting solutions that empower all-size businesses within my community.
 The motivation behind Schoolbox is driven by the aspiration to equip educational institutions—ranging from secondary schools to universities with a resilient and adaptable student lifecycle management system.
 This project seeks to contribute to the growth of local enterprises by offering a tool that streamlines operations,